 Panel, Configure key commands: This will open a dialog to help you assign you own key combinations to functions of the panel ( Glass panel configuration )

 Panel, Key commands on: This will allow keystrokes to be tracked by FsClient in order to simulate MCP or EFIS commands.

-Flightplan, FS2004 or FSX: Fightplans can be imported from FS2004 or FSX.
+Flightplan, FS2004 or FSX (Basic version): Fightplans can be imported from FS2004 or FSX.
 Just browse to the location of your .PLN file.
 It needs to be saved in FS, not in another tool.

 If the airport does not exist in the Flyware database, the program will quit the load.
 If a waypoint or navigational aid in your flightplan is not in the Flyware database, it will be skipped silently.

 With the basic version, it is only possible to load a FP separately on each ND.
 Captain and F/O will have to load their own flightplan.
-And fly it by hand (although it is perfectly possible to fly FS in GPS mode automatically).
+And fly it by hand (although it is perfectly possible to simulate an FMS by flying FS in GPS mode automatically).

 Flightplan, Update AIRAC: Update the FsClient database from the AIRAC cycle installed in FsXpand.

 Do this on each of your clients.
 This will take a few minutes.
 While updating, it is best to minimize the network workload.